 3| Strøget

 Not too far off from Nyhavn is one of the other popular Copenhagen photo spots, Strøget Street.
-Strøget is a pedestrian-only road filled with lots of shopping and one of the longest streets all over Europe!
+Strøget is a pedestrian-only road filled with lots of shopping and is one of the longest streets in all of Europe!

 Take your pick on the many side roads from Strøget to snap a photo for your Instagram.

-• How to get there: To arrive you can take a quick walk from the Nyhavn or take the M1 or M2 and exit at Gammel Strand.
+- How to get there: To arrive, you can take a quick walk from Nyhavn or take the M1 or M2 and exit at Gammel Strand.

 4| Copenhagen’s Botanical Gardens